Morning, Thursday, 15th January 2026

 Sustainability & decarbonisation

-Delegates will assess strategies to enhance the environmental performance of the education estate, including support for net zero ambitions and the integration of green space.
-Sessions will explore funding, delivery partnerships, and alignment with climate and heritage priorities.
+Delegates will assess strategies to enhance the environmental performance of the education estate, including support for net zero ambitions and the integration of green spaces.
+Sessions will explore funding, delivery partnerships, and alignment with climate and heritage priorities, amidst growing concerns that the education estate is not built for climate resilience.
+Discussion is also expected on the expansion of the solar scheme to support schools with rising energy costs, as well as the removal of the Public Sector Decarbonisation Scheme.

 Overall areas for discussion